particle-iot/docs/src/content/datasheets/wi-fi/photon-2-argon-migration-guide.md

 ### SPI

-Pins for both `SPI` and `SPI1` are unchanged between the Argon and Photon 2.
+Pins for `SPI` are unchanged between the Argon and Photon 2.

+The the pin functions for `SPI1` on the `D` pins are different between the Argon and Photon 2!
+While they both use D2 - D4, the order of SCK, MOSI, and MISO are different so you cannot plug a Photon 2 into an Argon base board that uses SPI1.

+Most boards, including Ethernet, use primary `SPI`, which works the same between the Argon and Photon 2.

 {{!-- BEGIN do not edit content below, it is automatically generated 9327b9b9-21fd-46fd-a406-8c249ade9688 --}}